ItsJustThomas/trmnl-anki/README.md

 ##### `enabled`

-Disable to stop the plugin from sending data.
+Set to `false` to stop the plugin from sending data.

 ##### `visible_fields`